 Mainstream theology would have us believe that Paul is scolding the Galatians because they are ‘turning back’ to the Law of Moses, and thereby returning to the ‘yoke of slavery of the Law once more’.

-This is a HUGE error and impossible.
 For context, let’s read the verses that lead up to chapter 5:1.

 What does the text say?